xpirit-training/demo-features-issueops/README.md

 A GitHub app with the following permissions is required:

 - `Read access to metadata`
-- `Read and write access to administration, code, and issues`
+- `Read and write access to administration, code, issues and members`
-- `Read and write access to members (organization)`

 It is possible to perform git operations using the apps identity.
 Retrieve the required username and email as follows: